greatexpectationslabs/workshops/get_started_with_gx_cloud_and_snowflake/workshop.md

 <img src="img/snowflake_profile_data.png" alt="Profile data button for Postgres Data Asset" style="width:700px;"/><br>

 When the process completes, an updated view of your Data Asset appears.
 You can see the Data Asset row count as well as some key information about each of the columns.
-Take some time now to review the data included in Metrics.
+Take some time now to review the data included in metrics.

 <img src="img/fetch_snowflake_metrics.png" alt="Data Asset Metrics" style="width:700px;"/><br>